-Data analyst vs business analyst: what’s the difference?
+Data analyst vs business analyst: What’s the difference?

 Those who choose to boost their careers by earning a Master of Analytics are often from or heading into the data analytics or business analytics fields.
-For both careers, a close understanding of data analytics is vital, and yet in most organisations, their roles and responsibilities are quite different.
+For both careers, a close understanding of data analytics is vital and yet in most organisations, their roles and responsibilities are quite different.

 On the most basic level, a business analyst uses data and information to make important and often strategic business decisions.
 A data analyst, on the other hand, gathers and analyses data and uses this data to identify trends and insights.